IKEA: Sourcing of wood

 The group is responsible for approximately 1% of world commercial-product wood consumption, making it the largest individual user of wood in the world.
 IKEA claims to use 99.5% recycled or FSC-certified wood.
 However, IKEA has been shown to be involved in unsustainable and most likely illegal logging of old-growth and protected forests in multiple Eastern European countries in recent years.

-IKEA is the world's largest buyer and retailer of wood.
-In 2015, IKEA claimed to use 1% of the world's supply of timber.